mLaSDI: Multi-stage latent space dynamics identification

-Repeating this process for every coefficient $\Xi^{(*)}_{j,k}$, we obtain a mean $m^{(*)}_{j,k}$ and standard deviation $s^{(*)}_{j,k}$ for each SINDy coefficient.
+where $m$ is the predictive mean of $ \Xi^{(*)}$ and $s$ the predictive standard deviation.
 When predicting for a test parameter $\mu^{(*)}$, we have two choices evolving the compressed initial condition.
 Our first choice is to evolve in the latent space using the mean SINDy coefficients provided by the GPs.
 However, we can also sample the GPs for each SINDy coefficient several times to get multiple predictions for latent space dynamics.
-Decoding these predictions provides a different reconstructions of the state vector for each sample.
-Calculating the variance of these predictions, we obtain a measure of uncertainty for GPLaSDI without any knowledge of the governing equations.
-We will show in Section \ref{sec:limitations} that this uncertainty is helpful as an a priori measure of how accurately mLaSDI will predict on the test data.
+Decoding these predictions provides different reconstructions of the state vector for each sample.
+Calculating the variance of these predictions, we obtain a measure of uncertainty for our GPLaSDI predictions without any knowledge of the governing equations.